bitcoindevkit/bitcoindevkit.org/docs/tutorials/Bitcoin_Core_RPC_Demo.md

 ```
 We disabled the default BDK feature (which specifies blockchain backend as an electrum server) and we requested the following features:
  - **all-keys**: Adds BIP39 key derivation capabilities
- - **key-value-db**: Adds a persistance storage capability
+ - **key-value-db**: Adds a persistence storage capability
  - **rpc**: Adds the RPC blockchain backend capability.

-Now that we have the dependcies added, we can import them in the `main.rs` file to use in our code.
+Now that we have the dependencies added, we can import them in the `main.rs` file to use in our code.
 Add the following imports at the start of `main.rs`

 ```rust